 had acquired them on a trip to Germany, presumably in the early 1900s (before WWI).
 The pseudo-marks are somewhat similar on all three, indicating that they were indeed from the same silversmith.

 They are quite definitely from Hanau, although in this case I haven’t been able to identify the maker.

 For those with further interest, I can suggest three sources.
 The first is the Online Encyclopedia of

 Silver marks, hallmarks, and makers marks, www.925-1000.com,

 which has a special page devoted to Hauau pseudo marks.
-The second is articles by Dorothes Bustyn on
+Theese marks are the upper left ones in the 'unidentifired' box.
+The second source, although it doesn't have pictures of specific marks, is articles by Dorothes Bustyn on

 “The Antique Silver Industry of Hanau”, which can be found on the web site of the Association of

 The third is the section on Hanau hallmarks on the related site, www.silvercollection.it.